jsquyres/ompi/docs/faq/supported-systems.rst

 systems listed in the previous question support.

-For example, Linux runs on a *wide* variety of platforms, and we certainly can't claim to support all of them.
+For example, Linux runs on a *wide* variety of platforms, and we certainly don't claim to test all of them.
 Open MPI includes Linux-compiler-based assembly for support of Intel, AMD, and PowerPC chips, for example.